syncfusion-content/flutter-docs/Flutter/datagrid/column-types.md

 ## Column styling

 GridColumn provides support to customize the style of column using `GridColumn.cellStyle` and `GridColumn.headerStyle` properties.
-The return type of cellStyle and headerStyle property is `DataGridCellStyle` and `DataGridHeaderCellStyle`.
+The type of `cellStyle` and `headerStyle` property is `DataGridCellStyle` and `DataGridHeaderCellStyle`.
 For more information, refer [Styling](styles.md\#styles) section.

 ### Change column text style

-`GridColumn.cellStyle.textStyle` and ` GridColumn.headerStyle.textStyle` properties can be used to change the text style to the column's cells.
+`GridColumn.cellStyle.textStyle` and ` GridColumn.headerStyle.textStyle` properties can be used to change the text style for the column's cells.

 {% tabs %}
 {% highlight Dart %}